de9uch1/pyrallis-plus/README.rst

 Features
 ========
-These extended features are available:
+These extended features are available by just importing :code:`pyrallis_plus`:

 Boolean option
 --------------